armandong/MiniORM/README.md

       Course = "Computer Science"
   });

-  // Or you can use IEnumerable<T> as parameter db.Insert<Student>(new List<Student>
+  // You can also use IEnumerable<T> as parameter db.Insert<Student>(new List<Student>
   {
       new Student